 The Stay Close promotion allows you to get every second night for free when you book at many Fairmont properties across North America.

-The promotion is also valid at about two dozen Fairmont and Accor properties in the United States, Mexico, and Barbodos; for a full list, you can refer to the Stay Close page on the Fairmont website.
+The promotion is also valid at over a dozen Fairmont and Accor properties in the United States, Mexico, Barbodos, and Bermuda; for a full list, you can refer to the Stay Close page on the Fairmont website.

 Simply search for a stay of at least two nights’ duration at one of these properties using the “PLCL” code, and you’ll see the Stay Close rate pop up.